hashicorp/cap/README.md

 <hr>

 ### [`oidc package`](./oidc)
- A package for writing OIDC Provider integrations.
+ A package for writing clients that integrate with OIDC Providers.
 Primary types provided by the package are:
  1. State
  2. Token